harness-community/meetup-india/README.rst

 Previous presentations
 ======================

-Slides and videos for previous presentations can be found in presentations_ folder. {TODO
+Slides and videos for previous presentations can be found in presentations_ folder. {TODO}

 Presentation topics
 ===================